rcl-coding/tutorial-staticwebsite/lessons/lesson3.md

 We use the **div** (division element) as a container for other elements.

 The outermost div has an **id** attribute set to 'pet_1'.

-We will use this as a 'component' to create containers for the other pets.
+We will use  block of code as a 'component' to create containers for the other pets.

 Copy the 'pet component' and create containers for the other three pets as follows :